-The 1911 Census show that the family are still in Megantic County Quebec.
-The family consists of Charles Church, Head age 54 and Amos Church age 19, this information is incorrect as his year of birth is given as 1892 when in fact it was 1894 making Amos 17 years of age and not 19.
-Wife Mary is absent as she died on 11th February 1908.
+The 1911 Census show that the family was still in Megantic County Quebec.
+Widower Charles Church, was Head aged 54 and Amos Church aged 19. ( This is incorrect as his year of birth was 1894 making Amos 17 years of age and not 19) .
+Mary Church wife and mother had died on 11th February 1908.
 (See Public Family Tree, Megantic County Pioneers, on Ancestry.co.uk)

 After training in Canada Amos embarked for England and arrived on 27th June 1916.

 He was transferred from the Mobile Veterinary Section to 97th Canadian Siege Battery on 15th August 1916 and posted to France.
 The 97th Canadian Siege Battery was renamed the 1st Canadian Siege Battery in January 1917.
 His medical records show that he had a turbulant war healthwise.
 During 1917 Amos contracted Influenza on 10th March and he was wounded on 8th April, transferred to hospital and rejoined his unit on 14th April.
 He then reported sick on the 10th August with Mumps with debility afterwards until 29th September when he returned to his unit.
 He was transferred to Number 3 Rest Camp at Boulogne on 5th October 1917 then posted to the Canadian Labour Pool in the Field on 6th January 1918.

 He remained in France until 30th January 1919 when he returned to England and was posted to Bordon Camp then on to Kinmel Camp for repatriation to Canada.